ietf-wg-jsonpath/iregexp/draft-bormann-jsonpath-iregexp.md

 `/[a-z-A-Z]/`.

-* **Issue**: This is essentially XSD regexp without character class subtraction.
+* **Issue**: This is essentially XSD regexp without character class subtraction and multi-character escapes.
-  There is probably potential for simplification in IsBlock (leave out) and possibly in the rather large part for IsCategory as well.
+  There might be further potential for simplification in IsBlock (leave out) and possibly in the rather large part for IsCategory as well.
   The ABNF has been automatically generated and maybe could use some polishing.